Ordfin/Documentation/pages/contributing/contributing-to-superalgos.md

 ### Test the Unreleased Version

 Superalgos is always in development.
 We've been delivering a new version of the system every other month on average.
 If you are proficient using the stable version, you may be of great help in testing the new version and reporting any bugs you may find.
-You may run both Beta 5 (current) and Beta 6 (unreleased) versions of the software independently so that testing doesn't interfere with your trading!

-<a href='contributing-testing.html'><kbd>&nbsp;Start Testing!&nbsp;</kbd></a>
+<a href='contributing-testing.html'>Start testing!</a>

 ## Designers

 ### Design Icons

 The Design Space features hierarchies that represent data structures in which each node is visually represented by an icon.
-Contributing to the design of new icons and improving existing ones is a great way to help the project speed up the delivery of new features and make the system more attractive, and easy to understand.
+Contributing to the design of new icons and improving existing ones is a great way to help the project speed up the delivery of new features and make the system more attractive and easy to understand.

-<a href='contributing-icons.html'><kbd>&nbsp;Start Designing!&nbsp;</kbd></a>
+<a href='contributing-icons.html'>Start designing!</a>

 ## Writers